Smithtekpty/smithtek-nodered-duty-standby/README.md

 # Node-RED SmithTek Node

 This is a [Node-RED](http://nodered.org) node used to interact with the SmithTek service.
-It publishes and suscribes to one or multiple variables.

-## Installation -- TODO UPDATE THIS WHEN PUBLISHING TO NPM
+## Installation --
+npm install smithtek-nodered-duty-standby or install using pallete manager

 The `smithtek-nodered` node for Node-RED is available as an [npm package](https://www.npmjs.com/package/smithtek-nodered).
 We recommend you to read [Node-RED documentation](https://nodered.org/docs/getting-started/adding-nodes.html#installing-npm-packaged-nodes) if you